rahul-gharat/dronahq-docs/docs/reference/Helper.md

 ## TRANSFORMDATATOOBJECT()

 `HELPER.TRANSFORMDATATOOBJECT()` method can be used to transform an array to an object.
-This method is useful when the data array is an *array of objects* where each object has same set of keys.
+This method is useful when the data is an *array of objects* where each object has same set of keys.

 <span style={{fontSize: 24}}>Usage</span>

 ```
-HELPER.TRANSFORMDATATOARRAY(inputObject);
+HELPER.TRANSFORMDATATOOBJECT(inputArray);
 ```

 <span style={{fontSize: 24}}>Example</span>

 ```
-HELPER.TRANSFORMDATATOARRAY({
-    id: [1, 2, 3],
-    name: ['Jack', 'James', 'John'],
-    location: ['New York', 'London', 'Sydney']
-});
-```

-<span style={{fontSize: 24}}>Result</span>

-```
+HELPER.TRANSFORMDATATOOBJECT(
     [
         { id: 1, name: 'Jack', location: 'New york' },
         { id: 2, name: 'James', location: 'London' },
         { id: 3, name: 'John' , location: 'Sydney' }
     ]
+);
+```

+<span style={{fontSize: 24}}>Result</span>

+```
+{
+    id: [1, 2, 3],
+    name: ['Jack', 'James', 'John'],
+    location: ['New York', 'London', 'Sydney']
+}
 ```

 ## INTERCHANGE()